1959 Pan American Games

 The 1959 Pan American Games were the first Pan American Games held in the USA and the third ever.
 They were held at Comiskey Park in Chicago, IL from August 27 through September 7.
 They were the only Pan Am Games (through 2008) won by Venezuela.

 Venezuela went 6-1 to claim the title.
-Jose Flores led the event with 3 triples while a Manuel Perez was 2-0 on the mound, as was 18-year-old Luis Penalver, about to embark on a 19-year minor league career, mostly in AAA.
+José Flores led the event with 3 triples while Jose Perez was 2-0 on the mound, as was 18-year-old Luis Penalver, about to embark on a 19-year minor league career, mostly in AAA.

 United States won Bronze at 4-3; their 3-2 win over Cuba helped them lock up the Medal.
-An A. Hall, presumably Alan Hall, tied for the homer lead with two.
+Alan Hall tied for the homer lead with two.
 Charles Davis had the best ERA (0.69).
 Future Hall-of-Famer Lou Brock was 1 for 10.
 They were managed by J. Kyle Anderson.

 Cuba had a very disappointing tourney, going 2-4 and failing to take a medal, a contrast with the upcoming Fidel Castro era teams that won 10 Pan Am Games Gold Medals in a row.
 Urbano Gonzalez hit .353 and Pedro Chavez was 5 for 9.

 Costa Rica had one of their best events ever, going 3-3 to finish 6th.
 They were followed by Nicaragua (7th, 2-4) and Dominican Republic (8th, 2-3, managed by Horacio Martinez).
 Brazil pulled up the rear, losing all six of their games.